 Instructor, Center for Emerging Media Design & Development + Digital Media Minor

 Lukens earned his Film & Media Studies Masters from Emory University in 2013.
 He wrote his master’s thesis on the transformative effects of media gimmicks across multiple platforms.
 He presented a paper at Indiana University in 2012 regarding common trends and tendencies of modern American cinema-goers.
 Lukens is a lifelong media professional, serving as Multimedia Specialist at Zoo Atlanta from 2011-2013, constructing and maintaining public-facing media content of the organization.
 He is the co-founder of two media production companies and recently received worldwide distribution for Night Terrors, a feature-length horror anthology film that he co-wrote, produced, and directed.

 Most recently, Lukens acted as assistant to several prominent film and television producers and directors, with his name in the credits of such shows as Stranger Things, The Vampire Diaries, A Walk in the Woods, The Fundamentals of Caring, and 2017’s Sleepless.

-Project Manager, Center for Emerging Media Design and Development
+Project Manager, Center for Emerging Media Design & Development

 Sarah Janssen worked as a journalist and editor for five years before returning to Ball State University to complete a master’s at the Center for Emerging Media Design and Development.
 Her creative project explored the use of transmedia storytelling to promote empathy in audiences through the creation of, “We’re Still Here: Stories of the Flint Water Crisis,” a one-woman play and transmedia experience based on interviews conducted with residents of Flint, Michigan.
 While pursuing her graduate degree, she managed the content strategy and social media for the Ball State University Graduate School in addition to recruiting and assisting with the development and launch of the Graduate School’s Recruiting Ambassador program.